valdoodle/tipscalc/README.md

 Completed user stories:

 - Required: Basic tip calculator functionality
+- Required: Add a README file with a gif preview of the app
 - Optional: Change the colors and fonts of the views

 ![Preview](/tipspreview.gif)